yanb514/CorridorCalibration/README.md

 This package is built on Python 3.11, and requires installation of [optuna](https://optuna.org/), and [sumo](https://sumo.dlr.de/docs/Installing/index.html)

 ## **Usage**
+Follow these steps to prepare a calibration run.
+Make sure first the files are organized according to the following directory:

 ### Directory structure
 ```